Just as with most purchases, having a blog for your business costs as much as you want it to.

 Along with the design, there may be other expenses involved such as buying access to Akismet which is an add on that keeps your site safer from spammers.
 You may also want to buy other items such as Yoast which is a great way to see whether you’re adding enough SEO to each post and your overall website.

 How much does blog security cost?

 Then about two years ago, all this changed.
 Both the Petite Anse website and my website got hacked.
 It was a horrible moment and one filled with horror.
 Here I was with a mess of a client’s website.
 I wasn’t so concerned about my own as I’d just manage to get that back into some kind of shape when I could.
-But the clients one was his entire livelihood.
+But the clients was his entire livelihood.
 Petite Anse is a hotel website and nobody would be able to see the hotel without it.
-It would mean that nobody would book a room or drop by for lunch, etc.
+It would mean that nobody would book a room or look at the menu before they dropped by for lunch, etc.